-It is interesting to know that due to the structure of periodontal ligament (PDL), which is a collagen fiber structure, tooth movement in orthodontics is a unique human anatomy magic.
-Once these teeth movement process is in progress, pressure or occlusal forces against the teeth can disrupt the PDL.
-Therefore, at the end of orthodontic period, you need orthodontic retainer to prevent those forces and pressure that might change the position of your teeth again.
+It is interesting to know that due to the structure of the periodontal ligament (PDL), which is a collagen fiber structure, tooth movement is made possible through orthodontics.
+Once these teeth’ movement process is in progress, pressure or occlusal forces against the teeth can disrupt the PDL.
+Therefore, at the end of the orthodontic period, you need retainers to prevent those forces and pressure that might change the position of your teeth again.

 There are also collagen and elastic fibers in the human gingiva that allow these teeth movements.
 Otherwise, the movement of teeth would not be possible to do.
-Due to this collagen and elasticity structure in our gum, the relapse to the original position of teeth is also possible.
-This is why we need retainer after our orthodontic treatment for a few months.
+Due to this elasticity structure in our gums, a relapse to the original position of teeth is also possible.
+This is why we need a retainer after our braces or Invisalign to maintain the aligned teeth in place.

-- Fixed retainer: fixed retainer or bonded retainer is a stainless steel wire that is bonded to the back (lingual surface) of the upper or lower anterior teeth.
-Due to growth of jaws in teenager (ages 16 to 20) and crowded teeth of incisors, possible teeth rotations can be fixed in place.
-Also, fixed retainer can easily keep the teeth together in teeth gaps and show good results of retaining the closure in diastema in the upper central incisors (midline diastema)
+- Permanent (fixed) retainer: Permanent retainer or bonded retainer is a stainless steel wire that is bonded to the back (lingual surface) of the upper or lower front teeth.
+Also, a permanent retainer can easily keep the teeth together after your braces, preventing shifting, gaps, and crowding.

-- Removable retainer: removable retainer can be removed while eating.
-Removable retainers include common orthodontic appliances like Hawley retainer, Essix retainer, tooth positioners, Moore retainer and vacuum-formed retainer.
-For example, Hawley retainer has multiple functions in orthodontics likes pace maintenance device, as a retainer after orthodontics, as a corrective device.
-Especially for children who have lost anterior teeth, Hawley retainer with dentures (attached false teeth on the device) can save your child’s smile until they are old enough to have implants.
+- Removable retainer: Removable retainer can be removed while eating or brushing.
+Removable retainers include common orthodontic appliances like Hawley retainer, Essix retainer, tooth positioners, Moore retainer, and vacuum-formed retainer.
+For example, the Hawley retainer has multiple functions in orthodontics.
+Besides being a retainer, it also works as a space maintenance tool and a corrective device.
+Especially for children who have lost anterior teeth, the Hawley retainer with dentures (attached false teeth on the device) can save your child’s smile until they are old enough to have implants.

 Removable or fixed retainer, which one is suitable?

-There are times that we need to wear removable retainer or have the fixed retainer bonded to our teeth depending on our teeth condition after the orthodontics.
-For example, when there are many missing teeth next to each other or in adjacent teeth (large edentulous space), as in the case of adults, the best retainers is removable with prosthetic teeth.
-Because of larger missing area, these denture retainers can save space for later implants or bridges to fit well with enough space in the gum.
+There are times that we need to wear a removable retainer or have the fixed retainer bonded to our teeth depending on our teeth’ condition after the orthodontics.
+For example, when there are many missing teeth next to each other or adjacent teeth, as in the case of adults, the best retainers is removable with prosthetic teeth.
+Because of the larger missing area, these denture retainers can save space for later implants or bridges to fit well with enough space in the gum.

-Fixed retainer is the best option for diastema closure retention because of possible opening of the gap in the diastema after the removal of the orthodontic appliance.
-To prevent possible periodontal disease and less gum support after orthodontic treatment in adults, fixed retainer is the best option.
-It is because of possible force and pressure from removable retainer that may put gum under some pressure.
+A permanent retainer is the best option for gap closure retention because of the possible opening of the gap in the diastema after the removal of the orthodontic appliance.
+To prevent possible damage to the gums, the permanent retainer is the best option.
+It is because of possible force and pressure from the removable retainer that may put gum under some pressure.

 How long should I wear a retainer?

-The time for a retainer is from 4 or 5 months to 12 months.
-First, it is necessary to wear fixed retainer as full time and then you may continue with either removable or fixed retainer.
-Usually after your 4 or 5 months of retention, you can wear retainer as part-time stages and if your orthodontists recommend, you can wear retainer until the complete 12 months period.
-After your orthodontic treatment, you may have had severe irregularities or just less crooked teeth.
-Therefore, the type of orthodontic treatment that you have undergone is also important in the orthodontic retention.
+The time for a retainer can extend to months and years, and it depends on the type of treatment you had.
+First, it is necessary to wear the permanent retainer full-time, and then you may continue with either a removable or permanent retainer.
+The rule of thumb is as long as teeth require retention and there is a risk of teeth moving back, there should be retainers on.
+Follow your orthodontic instruction on the exact time frame for retainers.
+You may have had severe irregularities or just less crooked teeth.
+Therefore, the type of orthodontic treatment that you have undergone is also important in orthodontic retention.

-Depending on whether the patient is in growing stage (children) or an adult, retainer should be worn in longer or shorter period of time.
-This is again comes to your orthodontist’s idea on the exact period of wearing a retainer.
+Depending on whether the patient is in the growing stage (children) or is an adult, the retainer should be worn for a longer or shorter period of time.
+This again comes to your orthodontist’s idea on the best length of the period for wearing a retainer.

-With fixed retainer, you may find flossing or brushing a little difficult, but careful flossing technique and brushing gently can prevent any irritation and decay in teeth.
+With a permanent retainer, you may find flossing or brushing a little difficult, but careful flossing technique and brushing gently can prevent plaque formation and tooth decay in teeth.

-Removable retainer needs much more care.
-Children especially may lose that retainer or even may break that while playing.
+Removable retainers need much more care.
+Children especially may lose the retainer or even may break them while playing.
 Cleaning teeth and mouthwash use should be a regular and daily routine.
-If you follow oral health tips with your daily teeth cleaning tasks, you can easily prevent any teeth caries, plaque buildups on teeth and irritations in the gum doesn’t happen.
+You should follow oral health tips as with permanent retainers but keep in mind that removable retainers can be taken out and make no problems with brushing and flossing.